 - Classical Literature Study:

-Read a range of literary genres, including a Shakespearean comedy, an American autobiography, selections from an epic poem, and other enduring works. - Faith and Virtue Reflection:
+Read a range of literary genres, including a Shakespearean comedy, an American autobiography, selections from lyrical and epic poetry (provided in class), and other enduring works.

-Students will connect literary themes to their faith, deepening their understanding of Christian character and moral decision-making. - Socratic Discussion:
+Students will connect literary themes to their faith, deepening their understanding of Christian character and moral decision-making.

-Engage in weekly conversations centered on analysis, interpretation, and thoughtful questioning of the texts. - Major Projects:
+Engage in weekly conversations centered on analysis, interpretation, and thoughtful questioning of the texts.

-Complete three large assignments during the year, including a research paper and a creative project to demonstrate understanding and originality. - Honors and Mastery Reporting:
+Complete three large assignments during the year, including a research paper and a creative project to demonstrate understanding and originality.

 Students who complete the course will receive a mastery narrative with a suggested transcript grade.
 Honors-level work will be noted where applicable.